Nerve Monitoring

 Recurrent Laryngeal Nerve Monitoring in Thyroid Surgery

-Neuromonitoring is being advocated for the rapid and reliable identification of the recurrent laryngeal nerve and for predicting the postoperative vocal cord mobility.
-Neuromonitoring is useful for identifying the recurrent laryngeal nerve, in particularly if the anatomic situation is complicated by previous neck surgery which resulted in significant scarring , large thyroid goiter, aberrant nerve course.
-Special electrode is connected to the endotracheal tube that located on the surface of the vocal cords, and then connected to an EMG monitor.
-Using probe, the surgeon can continuously monitor the nerve during a surgical procedure.
+Neuromonitoring is advocated for rapid, reliable identification of the recurrent laryngeal nerve and for predicting postoperative vocal cord mobility.
+Neuromonitoring helps identify the recurrent laryngeal nerve, particularly when the anatomic situation is complicated by previous neck surgery, significant scarring, a large thyroid goiter, or an aberrant nerve course.
+A special electrode is embedded in the endotracheal tube and positioned over the vocal cord, then connected to an EMG monitor.
+Using a probe, the surgeon can continuously monitor the nerve during a surgical procedure.

 This is a screenshot of a response from the Recurrent Laryngeal nerve.
 The amplitude of this waveform is high and can be easily seen on the graph at 3 ms; the nerve was stimulated at 1 mA

 This is a screenshot of a response from the External Branch of the Superior Laryngeal nerve.
-This low amplitude waveform is small because only a branch of the nerve is being stimulated.
-Like the recurrent Laryngeal nerve response, the action potential can be seen at 3 ms and nerve was stimulated at 1 mA
+This low-amplitude waveform is small because only a branch of the nerve is being stimulated.
+Like the recurrent Laryngeal nerve response, the action potential can be seen at 3 ms, and the nerve was stimulated at 1 mA

 External Branch of the Superior Laryngeal Nerve Monitoring in Thyroid Surgery

-External branch of the superior laryngeal nerve (EBSLN) is responsible for high pitched voice and voice projection.
-This is especially important for singers, teachers and public speakers.
-Monitoring of the external branch of the superior laryngeal nerve is performed during minimally invasive thyroid surgery under local anesthesia or general anesthesia.
-Special electrodes are used to stimulate the crycothyroid muscle and see response.
-Monitoring of the external branch of the superior laryngeal nerve helps the surgeon to localize it and preserve it.
+The external branch of the superior laryngeal nerve (EBSLN) is responsible for a high-pitched voice and voice projection.
+This is especially important for singers, teachers, and public speakers.
+Monitoring of the external branch of the superior laryngeal nerve is performed during minimally invasive thyroid surgery under general anesthesia.
+Special electrodes are used to stimulate the cricothyroid muscle and see a response.
+Monitoring the external branch of the superior laryngeal nerve helps the surgeon localize and preserve it.

 Nerve anatomy.